Tsunami014/Blaze-Sudio/BlazeSudio/collisions/README.md

+# How to use
+Regular: `from BlazeSudio import collisions`

+To debug (will probably be very very much slower): `from BlazeSudio.collisions.lib import collisions`

+Also with the debug statement it *will* get **very** annoyed at you if you have half your code using the regular and the other half with the debug.
+It *can* tell the difference between the two and will not rest until they are the same, causing an infinite loop.
 # TO BUILD THIS FOR YOUR DEVICE:
 1. `pip install cython setuptools`
 2. Make sure you can run the `stubgen` command.
 On Linux, you need to `sudo apt install mypy`.
 On any other OS, I have no clue what you need to do, you're on your own.